jotelha/mergetools/README.md

 mol modselect 0 $keep_id "not resname SOL"
 ```

+For a thorough sample treatment of large "dirty" systems witth compounds split
+accross periodic boundaries, see the `doc/example` subfolder.

 ## Installation

 MergeTools is written entirely in the Tcl scripting language for use as a plugin
 with VMD.
 You can place all files within the same directory as this `README.md`
 file within your VMD Plugin directory `$PLUGINDIR` under
 `$PLUGINDIR/noarch/tcl/mergetools${MRG_VERSION}`, where `${MRG_VERSION}` must
-be the current version of this package, i.e. `0.1`.
+be the current version of this package, i.e. `0.2`.
 Alternatively, place it at
 any location (still within a directory `mergetools${MRG_VERSION}`) and make
 sure to point the environment variable `TCLLIBPATH` to the parent directory
 of this location before launching VMD, i.e.
 `export TCLLIBPATH="$HOME/path/to/my/tcl/libs $TCLLIBPATH"` if this plugin is
-placed at `$HOME/path/to/my/tcl/libs/mergetools0.1`.
+placed at `$HOME/path/to/my/tcl/libs/mergetools0.2`.
 Note that the path
 separator for `TCLLIBPATH` is a single space -- other than the colon typical
 for path variables on UNIX systems.